gromacs/gromacs/docs/install-guide/index.rst

 MPI support
 ^^^^^^^^^^^

+|Gromacs| can run in parallel on multiple cores of a single
+workstation using its built-in thread-MPI.
+No user action is required in order to enable this.

 If you wish to run in parallel on multiple machines across a network, you will need to have